elip55/NYPD_shooting_incident_data_report_pacheco_eli/README.md

 1. Which neighborhoods, over time, have the most dangerous neighborhoods over time.
 2. What times are the most dangerous.
+3. What days of the week are the most dangerous.

 I imagine that these datasets can be VERY important for the tourism industy.